Skip to Content

 How To Make Shepherd’s Pie

-2. Brown the meat in a large skillet.
+3. Brown the ground beef or lamb in a large skillet.

 mashed potatoes being spread on top of a ground beef and vegetable mixture for in a casserole dish to make shepherd's pie